File Service FAQ

 Are my files backed up?

-Cross-region replication and backups are included as part of service.
+Cross-region replication and backups are included as part of the File Service.

 Can arbitrary files be stored without a subject/patient?